 New Zealand’s government is moving to ban most surcharges on in-store card payments.
 The change is coming through the Retail Payment System (Ban on Surcharges) Amendment Bill, which aims to eliminate the extra fees many businesses charge when customers pay with credit or contactless debit cards.
+The Bill passed its first reading on 17 September 2025.
+It will now move to select committee stage for review and public submissions.

 Kiwi shoppers currently pay up to $150 million a year in surcharges, with about $65 million of that considered excessive.
 From May 2026, these fees will be banned for most domestic card payments made in person.
-This guide outlines what transactions are affected, the expected timeframe, and what it all means for your business.
+This guide outlines what transactions are affected, the expected timeframe, and what it means for your business.

 What changes now?